 If you are concerned about how your information is being used, please contact our DPO using the contact details provided in this Privacy Notice.

-22 Legal Justification for collecting and using your information ensure that we deliver medical and healthcare services to the public.
+22 Legal Justification for collecting and using your information

 The Law says we need a legal basis to handle your personal and healthcare information.